 Coffee, that magical beverage that gets millions of people going in the morning.
 The intimate relationship we have with coffee calls for better knowledge of its origins, where it comes from, and who does it best.

 Just like with the grapes that are used to make wine, the properties of the beans that make coffee are mostly determined by the conditions in which they’re grown, such as sunlight, rain, soil, altitude, and even the mechanism of their picking.
 As artisanal roasts grow in popularity, consumers are now faced with more and more complex coffee menus – not just lists that tell you the different prices of a latte or cappuccino, but ones that offer the same drink made using espresso beans from several different origins.
+These are some of the places where the world’s best coffee comes from, along with the different ways that coffee is served.

 You may have already heard that Ethiopia is the birthplace of coffee, where some of the best beans are grown.
 There is a guide to coffee from Ethiopia that tells the story of how an Ethiopian goat herder, Kaldi, was the first to discover coffee and its benefits as early as 850 AD, when he observed their energizing effects on his goats.
 Thanks to the high altitude growing conditions, the country is known to produce the best coffee in the world.
 The country is especially famous for its Harrar coffee, which is grown in the highlands of the Eastern part of Ethiopia on small farms.
 Harrar usually has a wine accent, with a little astringency.
 Depending on the growth conditions, it may also have a spicy or fruit flavor.